3 Reasons Digital Signatures Are so Important for E-Signing

 3. Protecting the signature on mobile devices

-The differences between an e-signature and digital signature are fairly clear, but there is still plenty of confusion because the terms are often used interchangeably.
-To help solve this problem, we’ve created an e-signature FAQ resource that answers common questions regarding e-signatures, digital signatures and the electronic signing process as a whole.
+The differences between an e-signature and digital signature are fairly clear.
+However, there is still plenty of confusion, because the terms are often used interchangeably.
+To help solve this problem, we've created an e-signature FAQ resource that answers common questions regarding e-signatures, digital signatures, and the electronic signing process as a whole.
 Check it out to get some clear insight on the terminology and functionality that defines the e-signature sector.